Nicholas Saputra: 2002–2004: Breakthrough and Citra Award win

 Saputra made his first television appearances on Channel V Asia, hosting such segments as The Ticket and Screentime in 2007, and became the co-presenter at the 2007 Asian Film Awards alongside Lee Byung Hun and Daniel Wu.
-He played in Riri Riza's 3 Hari Untuk Selamanya that same year.
+He played in Riri Riza's 3 Hari Untuk Selamanya in the same year.
 The film won Best Direction at the 2008 Brussels International Independent Film Festival and Best Indonesian Film Award at the 2007 Jakarta International Film Festival, while Saputra was nominated for Best Actor award at the 2008 Indonesian Film Festival and won Best Leading Actor at the 2009 Guardians e-Awards.

 2008–2018: Further critical and commercial success

 In 2008, Saputra starred in omnibus film Cinta Setaman, and reunited with Dian Sastrowardoyo in two films; a short musical film adapted from the epic Mahabharata Drupadi, and 3 Doa 3 Cinta, respectively.
 He was appointed as a jury member of the Best Asian Film competition in the 2008 Singapore International Film Festival, and as French Film Ambassador for the 2009 French Film Festival in Indonesia.
 He once again became co-presenter at the 2009 Asian Film Awards alongside Chie Tanaka.

 Saputra became a sportcaster for Malaysian TV station TV3 in 2011.
 That same year, he starred in director Riri Riza's environmental documentary The Magic Kakaban.
 He next starred in two indies in 2012 and 2013, respectively; Edwin's Postcards from the Zoo which had its premiere at the 62nd Berlin International Film Festival, and Mouly Surya's What They Don't Talk About When They Talk About Love as a deaf man who falls in love with a blind girl.
 The latter became the first Indonesian title that notched a nomination for World Cinematic Drama in the 2013 Sundance Film Festival, and it received NETPAC Award at the 2013 International Film Festival Rotterdam.

 Saputra embarked on the film production for the first time as an executive producer alongside director Riri Riza in 2013 for Sokola Rimba, which tells the story of activist Butet Manurung who teaches Orang Rimba people, based on a book with the same title.
 It won Best Film at the 2013 Maya Awards.
 That same year, Saputra co-founded production company Tanakhir Films focusing on documentaries and environmental films, and next co-starred in his first production Cinta Dari Wamena, a story about an HIV/AIDS awareness campaign in Wamena.